TMS for PTSD Treatment

 Benefits of TMS Treatment for PTSD

-TMS works by targeting areas of the brain linked to PTSD symptoms.
-This focused approach can help relieve intrusive thoughts, avoidance behaviours and hyperarousal.
-Research shows that many people experience reductions in symptoms after treatment.
+TMS works by targeting parts of the brain linked to PTSD symptoms.
+This focused method may help reduce unwanted thoughts, avoidance and feeling on edge.
+Research suggests that many people notice a clear drop in symptoms after treatment.

 TMS Treatment for PTSD